Translated by MATCHA_En

 Located in the dead center of the long and narrow Japanese islands, Saitama is found to the north of Tokyo.

 The base for sightseeing in Saitama is the prefectural capital, Omiya.
 From Omiya Station, there are the JR East trains, Tobu Railways, Saitama New Urban Transit trains (New Shuttle), as well as many different buses to choose from.
-Now we will introduce how to travel to Omiya from Tokyo, as well as from Tokyo's two major airports, Narita Airport and Haneda Airport.
+Below is how to travel from Omiya from Tokyo, as well as from Tokyo's two major airports, Narita Airport and Haneda Airport.

 Tokyo Station (Ueno-Tokyo line) to Omiya Station